 (C) The department shall complete a report for each complaint at the conclusion of the investigation summarizing all allegations, the results of the investigation, and the expectations for correction of any confirmed violations of the requirements of this rule.
 The report shall be kept on file at the department.
 A copy of the report containing substantiated or discovered non-compliance findings shall be provided to the superintendent and the program coordinator.

-(D) The superintendent may submit to the department a written response to a complaint investigation, which shall be keep on file at the department.
+(D) The superintendent may submit to the department a written response to a complaint investigation, which shall be kept on file at the department.

 (1) A summary of the allegations;